ehorvat1/NES-MEP-Reader/README.md

 8) Work is still in progress....

 ## Web interface:
-The web interface is very similar to original AMS MQTT Bridge.
-I have added a 60 Minute plot, made the plots interactive and translated to German language.
+The web interface is very similar to original "amsreader-firmware".
+I have (not jet)  added a 60 Minute plot, made the plots interactive and translated to German language.
 <img src="webui.png">